Draw Your Visit With Data

 a workshop for the Museum of Modern Art, December 10, 2016

-Last December I’ve had the pleasure to teach a 6 hour-workshop at the Department of Education at the Museum of Modern Art, a class called “Draw your Visit with Data”, where we explored what using data — small and subjective data — as an observational tool and as a creative material could bring to, for example, the way we experience an exhibition.
+In December 2016, I had the pleasure of teaching a six-hour workshop in the Education Department at the Museum of Modern Art.
+In the class, called “Draw your Visit with Data,” we explored what using data — small and subjective data — as an observational tool and as a creative material could bring to, for example, the way we experience an exhibition.

 The workshop was part of my ongoing research on what I call Data Humanism: an approach to the data world through which, I argue, we are ready to question the impersonality of a merely technical approach to data, and to reconnect numbers to what they really stand for: our lives.